Miigon/blog/_posts/golang/2020-12-22-starting-my-golang-journey.md

 It's simple, robust and efficient.
 We see more and more adaptation in recent years, in big companies like Tencent, Bilibili, Alibaba and ByteDance.

+# About the series

 In this article series, I will document my learning process of the Go language.
 At the time of writing this article, I have very little Go language experience.
 However, I do have a good amount of C++, C# and Python experiences.

-I do think that the best place to get information regarding a new language, library or framework is the official documentation and/or wiki, so in this series, most of the information will come from official sources, instead of from someone else's wiki posts or some other third party sources.
+I do think that the best place to get information regarding a new language, library or framework is the official documentation and/or wiki, so in this series, most of the information will come from official sources, instead of from someone else's blog posts or other third party sources.

+Noted that this series is merely my own learning process, instead of a full tutorial for the language.
+I might write a full tutorial in English and/or Chinese after this one.

 __In this particular article, We'll go through the process of installing Golang, as__ __well as compiling our first program.__

 # Downloading and Installing